Complete Female Backpacking Australia Packing List

 Skross are a great brand that I highly recommended.

-Portable power packs are great when travelling without a solidly reliable charging source, like on a safari!
+Portable chargers are great when travelling without a solidly reliable charging source, like in the Outback!

-I recommend the Anker Powercore which offers lightening charging speeds.
+I recommend the Anker Powercore which offers lightening charging speeds, even for iPhone Pros.

 Never travel without a headlamp and try to choose a product that uses commonly found batteries and has a red night light function.